-- There are several actions that you can take immediately after the birth of a stillborn baby through the time of discharge from your facility, in order to provide respectful bereavement care for the parents.
-They are listed in the Checklist on the next page. - These actions are now routinely offered to parents in many facilities and settings in countries such as the UK and Australia.
+- From the moment you suspect a stillbirth may have occurred there are several actions that you can take immediately to sensitively diagnose the stillbirth, guide a mother and her family through the decision making process, provide support during labour and birth, offer opportunities to see and hold the stillborn baby and ensure a safe discharge from your facility, in order to provide respectful bereavement care for the parents. - > These actions are listed in the Checklist on the next page. - > These actions are now routinely offered to parents in many facilities and settings in countries such as the UK and Australia.
 We believe these actions should be taken to support parents in all settings.
-Your work can help to make these actions more commonly offered to parents everywhere. - Some of these actions might need to be done by more than one health provider, depending on common practice in your facility.
+Your work can help to make these actions more commonly offered to parents everywhere. - We recommend that you print this Checklist and display it where it is easily accessible to those who are involved in mother's care.
+This will facilitate provision of many actions that will benefit the mother and her family to deal with the baby's loss. - > Some of these actions might need to be done by more than one health provider, depending on common practice in your facility.
 Using this Checklist can help to ensure that someone has taken the necessary action, even if it is not you.
 You can also use the Checklist to request that others take responsibility for individual actions. - You could cover all of these actions in just a few minutes.
 Use the provided scripts if it is hard to figure out what to say.
 Remember that even one minute of compassionate, respectful care can make a difference to mothers and fathers!
-Try to always start with Action 1 in the checklist ("Acknowledge the death"), and complete as many actions as possible. - It is possible that currently not all of these actions are implemented in your facility.
-That is ok.
-The Checklist shows what actions are considered important to implement as part of respectful maternity care.
-You can plan to work towards implementing these in your facility over time.
+Try to always start with Action 1 in the checklist ("Acknowledge the death"), and complete as many actions as possible.